pay-theory/payment-components/README.md

 // optionally provide custom tags to help track purchases const TAGS = { YOUR_TAG_KEY: 'YOUR_TAG_VALUE' }
+/*
+* optionally set the fee mode
+* by default SURCHARGE mode is used
+* SERVICE_FEE mode is available only when enabled by Pay Theory
+* SURCHARGE mode applies a fee of 2.9% + $0.30
+* to be deducted from original amount
+* SERVICE FEE mode calculates a fee based on predetermined parameters
+* and adds it to the original amount
+*/
+const FEE_MODE = window.paytheory.SURCHARGE

 // create a place to store the credit card let myCreditCard